DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Evaluation

 {\flushleft \textbf{Models}.} The task of relation description generation is relevant to \textit{Open Relation Modeling} \cite{huang2022open} -- a recent work aimed at generating sentences capturing general relations between entities conditioned on entity pairs.
 To the best of our knowledge, no other existing work can generate relation descriptions for any two related entities (since open relation modeling has only just been introduced).
-Therefore, we mainly compare the models proposed in \cite{huang2022open} with several variants of our model: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{RelationBART (Vanilla)}: The vanilla model proposed in \cite{huang2022open} for generating entity relation descriptions, where BART \cite{lewis2020bart} is fine-tuned on a training data whose inputs are entity pairs and outputs are corresponding relation descriptions. \item \textbf{RelationBART-MP + PS}: The best model proposed in \cite{huang2022open}, which incorporates Wikidata by selecting the most interpretable and informative reasoning path in the KG automatically for helping generate relation descriptions. \item \textbf{RelationSyn-$0$}: A reduced variant of our model, where the encoding scheme of the input is only ``entity1: $x$ entity2: $y$'', i.e., no reasoning path and relation description is input to the encoder. \item \textbf{RelationSyn-$m$}: The proposed relation description synthesizing model (Section \ref{sec:relationsyn}), where $m$ is the maximum number of retrieved reasoning paths for an entity pair. \end{itemize}
+Therefore, we mainly compare the models proposed in \citet{huang2022open} with several variants of our model: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{RelationBART (Vanilla)}: The vanilla model proposed in \citet{huang2022open} for generating entity relation descriptions, where BART \cite{lewis2020bart} is fine-tuned on a training data whose inputs are entity pairs and outputs are corresponding relation descriptions. \item \textbf{RelationBART-MP + PS}: The best model proposed in \citet{huang2022open}, which incorporates Wikidata by selecting the most interpretable and informative reasoning path in the KG automatically for helping generate relation descriptions. \item \textbf{RelationSyn-$0$}: A reduced variant of our model, where the encoding scheme of the input is only ``entity1: $x$ entity2: $y$'', i.e., no reasoning path and relation description is fed to the encoder. \item \textbf{RelationSyn-$m$}: The proposed relation description synthesizing model (Section \ref{sec:relationsyn}), where $m$ is the maximum number of retrieved reasoning paths for an entity pair. \end{itemize}

 {\flushleft \textbf{Metrics}.} We perform both quantitative and qualitative evaluation.
-Following \cite{huang2022open}, we apply several automatic metrics for, including BLEU \cite{papineni2002bleu}, ROUGE-L \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor}, and BERTScore \cite{zhang2019bertscore}.
+Following \citet{huang2022open}, we apply several automatic metrics, including BLEU \cite{papineni2002bleu}, ROUGE-L \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor}, and BERTScore \cite{zhang2019bertscore}.
 Among them, BLEU, ROUGE, and METEOR focus on measuring surface similarities between the generated relation descriptions and the target relation descriptions, and BERTScore is based on the similarities of contextual token embeddings.
-We also ask three human annotators to evaluate the output relation descriptions with the same rating scale in Table \ref{table:rating_scale}.\footnote{Details about implementation are in Appendix \ref{app:implementation}.}
+We also ask three human annotators to evaluate the output relation descriptions with the same rating scale in Table \ref{table:rating_scale}.